rnajena/sugar/docs/src/tutorial_seqs.rst

     >>> print('Metadata can be accessed with keys or as attributes:', ...       seq1.meta.id, seq1.meta['id'])

-As you can observe the ``seqs`` object is an instance of the `.BioBasket` class, which is basically a list of `.BioSeq` objects, each holding a single sequence and the corresponding metadata.
+As you can see, the ``seqs`` object is an instance of the `.BioBasket` class, which is basically a list of `.BioSeq` objects, each containing a single sequence and its metadata.
-Here, the sequences were loaded from a GenBank file, which can be deducted from the value of the ``meta._fmt`` attribute.
+Here, the sequences have been loaded from a GenBank file, which can be inferred from the value of the ``meta._fmt`` attribute.
-Each format plugin will upon reading save format specific data to the private attribute of its name, here ``_genbank``.
-This attribute can also be used by the corresponding format plugin for writing format specific data.
+Each format plugin stores format-specific data in the private attribute of its name when reading, here ``_genbank``.
+This attribute can also be used by the corresponding format plugin to write format specific data.

-Attached to the `.BioBasket` and `.BioSeq` classes are useful methods, like `~.BioBasket.rc()`, `~.BioBasket.translate()`, `~.BioBasket.match()`, or `~.BioBasket.find_orfs()`.
+The `.BioBasket` and `.BioSeq` classes have useful methods attached to them, such as `~.BioBasket.rc()`, `~.BioBasket.translate()`, `~.BioBasket.match()`, or `~.BioBasket.find_orfs()`.
-Also, a lot of string methods are accessible via the ``str`` attribute, e.g. `str.find()<._BioSeqStr.find()>` or `str.replace()<._BioSeqStr.replace()>`.
+Also, many string methods are accessible via the ``str`` attribute, e.g. `str.find()<._BioSeqStr.find()>` or `str.replace()<._BioSeqStr.replace()>`.
-Note, that different from the original string methods, the methods attached to the ``str`` attribute work in-place if applicable.
+Note, that unlike the original string methods, the methods attached to the ``str`` attribute work in-place, if applicable.

-The general architecture of the `.BioBasket` and `.BioSeq` classes is represented in the following graph:
+The general architecture of the `.BioBasket` and `.BioSeq` classes is shown in the following diagram:

 .. figure:: _static/datamodel_seq.svg
    :align: center